πŸ›Έ FREE SHIPPING OVER $99 πŸ›Έ 90-DAY GUARANTEE

 Area 52

-February 26, 2023 | Blog, Legal
+February 16, 2025 | Blog, Legal

-Is delta 8 legal where you live?
+Is delta 8, also called diet weed, legal where you live?

 The laws surrounding cannabis in the United States are evolving every couple of months.
-Delta 8 is rarely named specifically in these laws — which makes the regulations unclear and often contradictory.
+Delta 8 is rarely named specifically in these laws β€” which makes the regulations unclear and often contradictory.

-In this guide, we’ll cover the laws controlling delta 8 THC in each state and offer some insight into where delta 8 laws appear to be headed.
+In this guide, we’ll cover the laws controlling delta 8 THC in each state and offer some insight

 Only a handful of states address delta 8 THC directly, but every few months, a new bill is passed that blocks the sale of delta 8 THC locally.
 Most do so by simply including all versions of THC to the existing laws.
 States with this language in the law only permit edibles that contain no more than 0.3% delta 8 THC (or any form of THC) by weight.
 These changes work to ban concentrated delta 8 products like vapes, but allow for the sale of specially-formulated tinctures, gummies, and other edibles that remain below this 0.3% threshold.

-At the moment, on a federal level. the consensus is that delta 8 THC is legal as long as two specific criteria are met:
+At the moment, on a federal level. the consensus is that delta 8 THC is legal as long as two specific criteria are met:Β

 1. The extraction must come from hemp plants rather than marijuana plants.